 Scheidegger Forest is nearly 80 acres and offers a mile of loop of hiking trails, a reservable shelter, restroom, and drinking fountain.
 The area has been restored from a former Dane County Sheriff shooting range to a managed forest of primarily Oak and Hickory.
 The shelter, kiosk, and bathroom were all built from wood harvested onsite.

 The 427-acre park is best known for its five shelter facilities and ample open space for large group picnics and outings.
 Recreational facilities include five volleyball courts, equestrian trails, miles of hiking and cross country ski trails, a 27-hole disc golf course and a 43-unit campground, plus a group camp area.
-Special facilities accommodate people with disabilities such as a fishing pier, two playgrounds and an elevated boardwalk through a sedge meadow marsh.
-It also offers winter access to Dane County's 274 miles of snowmobile trails.
+Other popular features include an accessible fish pier, two dog parks (one for small dogs), two playgrounds and an elevated boardwalk through a sedge meadow marsh.
+The park also offers winter access to Dane County's 274 miles of snowmobile trails.